Catharine Sedgwick: Critical response

-The New England Tale
+A New England Tale

-Sedgwick's first publication was The New England Tale.
+Sedgwick's first publication was A New England Tale.
 The author informs us in the preface, that the story was commenced as a religious tract, and that it gradually grew in her hands, beyond the proper limits of such a work.
 Finding this to be the case, she abandoned all design of publication but finished the tale for her own amusement.
 Once finished, however, the opinions and solicitations of her friends prevailed over her own earnest wishes, and the volume was published in 1822.
 The original intention of this book led the author to give special prominence to topics of a questionable character for a professed novel, and the unfavourable portraiture which she gives of New England Puritanism, brought some censure upon her.
 The limited plan of the story did not give the opportunity for the display of that extent and variety of power which appear in some of her later productions.
 Still, it contains passages of stirring eloquence, as well as of deep tenderness, that compares favourably with her other writings.
-Perhaps the chief value of The New England Tale was its effect upon the author herself.
+Perhaps the chief value of A New England Tale was its effect upon the author herself.
 Its publication broke the ice of diffidence and indifference, and launched her career.